alex-c/blueprint-datagrid/demo/README.md

-# Blueprint Datagrid Demo
+# Blueprint Datagrid Docs

-Contains examples of the Blueprint Datagrid features, using a local build for quick testing cycles during development.
+Contains documentation and examples for the Blueprint Datagrid library.

 To run: